Bridget is a life-long writer, runner, researcher, cat-lover, yogi and traveler. She is also a social worker and voracious reader.

 - Studies continue to show that individuals who diet almost always gain back the weight, and often gain back more.

-- Tracy Mann of UCLA has studied this phenomena for over 20 years.
+- Tracy Mann of UCLA has studied this phenomenon for over 20 years.
 She found that dieting leads to a mental focus on finding food, hormonal changes leading to hunger and the slowing down of one's metabolism due to dieting.
 These factors cause diets to eventually fail and lead to consumption of higher calories in the long run.

 - She also looked at 31 studies on weight loss to track the percentage of dieters who, over time, gained back more weight than they lost.
-She found that the average percentage of people who gained back more weight than they lost on diets was 41%, and she believes that number is low for a few reasons
+She found that the average percentage of people who gained back more weight than they lost on diets was 41%, and she believes that number is low for a few reasons.

 - Diet companies and advertisers know that diets don't work, but they also profit off of individuals continuing to try to diet and failing repeatedly.
 The weight loss industry is a $61 billion dollar industry.